Published: May 2023

 4.2.2 The display of advertisements forms part of everyday culture and when carefully managed can often add an important layering to the colour and vitality to our streets.
 As well as providing a valuable source of information, advertisements form a key component of the retail and commercial industries and their presence can be a good reflection of business health, competitiveness and vibrancy across the city.

-4.2.3 However, care must be taken to ensure that an advertisement will not detract from the place where it is to be displayed or its surroundings and that it will not prejudice public safety.
+4.2.3 Sensitively designed and positioned signage has the potential to enhance the character and appearance of an area, however, care must be taken to ensure that advertisements will not detract from the place where it is to be displayed or its surroundings and that it will not prejudice public safety.
 In particular, it is important to prevent clutter, adequately control signs involving illumination and to protect features such as listed buildings, conservation areas and areas of townscape character (ATCs) from the potential adverse effects of advertising.

 4.2.4 All advertisements affect the appearance of the building or place where they are displayed.
 Given the potential impact of outdoor advertising on amenity, both positive and negative, there is a need to balance the requirements of the industry with the protection and, where possible, enhancement of the character and appearance of the city.
 There is also a corresponding need to ensure that advertisements will not prejudice public safety, including road safety.